Close

 Weitere Infos

-Study theme: Finding ways for sustainability of a depopulated village, Pass down the osettai culture to the next generation, Helping senior citizens to host foreigners Participation fee: 9,000 JPY (57 EUR by the rate on 2025 Feb.
-14th) of NICE Volunteers fee need to be paid in advance either by Card or PayPal.
-This is used for the project preparation/ coordination such as the transportation of the camp leaders while the meals and the accommodation are provided by the local host by free (so, your fee is not used for your meals and accommodation!).
-Other: Ooi workcamp Instagram: @Ooi_workcamp
+Study theme - Finding ways for sustainability of a depopulated village, Pass down the osettai culture to the next generation, Helping senior citizens to host foreigners Participation fee - 9,000 JPY (50 EUR by the rate on 2025 Nov.
+3rd) of NICE Volunteers fee need to be paid in advance either by Card or PayPal.
+This is used for the project preparation/ coordination such as the transportation of the staff/ camp leaders, visa invitation cost, publications, etc. while the meals and the accommodation are provided by the local host by free (so, your fee is not used for those things!).
+Other - Follow the Oi Workcamp Instagram(@ooi_workcamp) to see the volunteers’ daily activities.

 Anforderungen